A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Background on TT algorithms

 A theoretically optimal, but NP-hard choice of $\mathcal{I}$ and $\mathcal{J}$ is such that $V(\mathcal{I},\mathcal{J})$ has the maximum \emph{volume} (= modulus of the determinant) among all $r \times r$ submatrices.
 Different sub-optimal strategies have been suggested in practice, such as ACA \cite{bebe-2000}, a search restricted to a random submatrix \cite{Ballani-HTUQOut-2015} and alternating maximum volume iteration \cite{gostz-maxvol-2010}.
 In this paper we employ the latter approach, which is particularly convenient for combining with other tensor product methods (see the next section).

-The idea is to replace the (hard) problem of finding a $r \times r$ optimal submatrix in a $n \times m$ matrix by a feasible problem of finding a $r \times r$ submatrix in a $n \times r$ matrix.
+The idea is to replace the (hard) problem of finding a $r \times r$ optimal submatrix in a $n \times m$ matrix by a feasible problem of finding a $r \times r$ submatrix in a $n \times r$ matrix, when $r \ll m$.
 Let one index set be given; without loss of generality, let it be $\mathcal{J}$.
 Then it is feasible to compute the $nr$ elements of the corresponding $r$ columns $V(:,\mathcal{J})$.
-Now a nearly maximum volume $r \times r$ submatrix can be found in $V(:,\mathcal{J})$ instead of the full $V$ by the so-called \emph{maxvol} algorithm \cite{gostz-maxvol-2010} in $\mathcal{O}(nr^2)$ operations.
+Now a $r \times r$ submatrix that has close to maximum volume can be found in $V(:,\mathcal{J})$ instead of in the full matrix $V$ by the so-called \emph{maxvol} algorithm \cite{gostz-maxvol-2010} in $\mathcal{O}(nr^2)$ operations.
 We collect the corresponding row positions of this submatrix into an index set

 The index set $\mathcal{I}$ can in turn be used to compute $r$ rows $V(\mathcal{I},:)$.
 The maxvol algorithm, applied to $V(\mathcal{I},:)^\top$, gives a \emph{new} index set $\mathcal{J}$, and the process repeats.
 Since the volume of $V(\mathcal{I},\mathcal{J})$ is non-decreasing and bounded from above, it converges.
 A few of such \emph{alternating} iterations are usually sufficient to obtain index sets that deliver good approximations.